Andrés Manuel Carretero

 Andrés Manuel Carretero (1927–2004) was an Argentine essayist and self-taught historian.
 He was born in Bragado and died on July 10, 2004.

 Career

-Carter underpinned all of his texts on strict documented works.
+Carretero underpinned all of his texts on strict documented works.
 He worked on various issues including the gaucho, street children, the Federation, daily life during the struggles for independence, tango and colonial society are.

 He was a member of the National Academy of Tango where he held the seat of honor "Suerte Loca" and was responsible for its institutional library, supplanting José Gobello.

 Works

 His work belongs to the Argentine revisionist current which opposed the official history of the country.
 Some of his works are: